An official website of the United States government

 This site is also protected by an SSL (Secure Sockets Layer) certificate that’s been signed by the U.S. government.
 The https:// means all transmitted data is encrypted — in other words, any information or browsing history that you provide is transmitted securely.

-Welcome to the Northern Plains Hub, where our purpose is to deliver science-based knowledge, practical information, management & conservation strategies, and decision tools to farmers, ranchers, and forest landowners that will help them adapt to weather variability and changing climatic conditions.
+Welcome to the Northern Plains Hub, which serves Montana, Wyoming, Colorado, Nebraska, South Dakota, and North Dakota.
+The Hub delivers science-based knowledge, practical information, management & conservation strategies, and decision tools to farmers, ranchers, and forest landowners with the goal of helping them adapt to weather variability and changing climatic conditions.

 The U.S. Drought Monitor is produced through a partnership between the National Drought Mitigation Center at the University of Nebraska-Lincoln, the United States Department of Agriculture, and the National Oceanic and Atmospheric Administration.